Ricci polynomial gravity: Linear perturbations

 and choose the gauge

 then the linearized field equation \eqref{le} becomes

-from which we see that either the trace part or the trace free part contains a ghost degree of freedom.
+from which we see that either the trace part or the traceless part contains a ghost degree of freedom.
 The same is true had we chosen any other spacetime dimensions.
 Combined together, we conclude that $\alpha_2 = 0$ should be the ghost free condition in the case with $\chi = 0 $.

 \textbf{(b) (A)dS background}

 If $\chi \neq 0$, it will be convenient to work in the gauge $A_\mu = \nabla_\mu h$.
 The trace of eq.\eqref{lin1} gives

 where $A'_{(n,N)}(\chi)$ is the derivative of $A_{(n,N)}(x)$ with respect to $x$ evaluated at $x=\chi$, and